 Myth 1: Find your air conditioner technician through Craigslist.

-Myth 2: Hiring a small business is better.
+Myth 2: Working with a small business is better.

-Myth 4: You don’t need yearly AC maintenance.
+Myth 4: You don’t need yearly air conditioning maintenance.

-Myth 5: Researching the company isn’t important.
+Myth 5: Finding out about the company isn’t necessary.

 Myth 8: Don’t worry about where the thermostat is installed.